certifiedmango/Cloaky/README.md

 # Cloaky
-A Qt interface on top of cloak project to make it easier for basic users with the ability to set the OpenVPN settings and cloak in an one solution integrated manner
+A Qt interface on top of cloak project to make it easier and faster to handle client side of the cloak server, with the ability to set the OpenVPN settings and cloak in an one solution integrated manner

 A compiled version of Cloaky has been tested on Windows 10 and is expected to work on Windows 8 and later versions.

 The OpenVPN installer is bundled in the zip file, so users do not need to download it separately, even if they have limited internet access.

-Before using Cloaky, the community version of OpenVPN must be installed on the system.
+Before using Cloaky, the community version of OpenVPN must be installed on the system. ( cloaky tries to do it automatically if it is not detected on the system )

-To use Cloaky, users will need two files: a config.json file that deals with the cloak server and an OpenVPN file for that particular server.
+To use Cloaky, users will need two files: a config.json file that deals with the cloak server configuration and an OpenVPN file for that particular server.
 With one click, Cloaky will set everything up based on the information in the config.json file.

-for creating config file you must establish a server with cloak + openvpn, here is the tutorial for it and then generate the config based on the server
+for creating config files regarding cloak server and openvpn, you must establish a server with cloak + openvpn, here is the tutorial for it and then generate the config based on the server.

 https://web.archive.org/web/20221202212001/https://www.oilandfish.com/posts/openvpn-cloak.html